 How profitable a bank is has an effect on its long-term survivability.
 A bank can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in times of trouble.
 Conversely, losses lessen a bank's ability to do those things.

 The Baldwin State Bank fell behind the national average on Bankrate's earnings test, achieving a score of 14 out of a possible 30.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-The Baldwin State Bank's most recent annualized quarterly return on equity was 7.19 percent, below the national average of 9.28 percent.
+One important way to measure a bank's earnings is return on equity, calculated by dividing net income (essentially profit) by the total amount of equity.
+The most recent annualized quarterly return on equity for The Baldwin State Bank was 6.30 percent, below the national average of 8.10 percent.